Cease and desist: United States

-Donald Trump sent a cease and desist letter to CNN asking them to retract a poll that showed him being 14 percentage points behind his opponent Joe Biden during the presidential election, prompting The Atlantic to warn about attacks on the media.
+Donald Trump sent a cease and desist letter to CNN asking them to retract a poll that showed him being 14 percentage points behind his opponent Joe Biden during the 2020 U.S. presidential election, prompting The Atlantic to warn about attacks on the media.

 In 2021, Google's platform YouTube issued a significant number of cease and desist notices to the creators of various music bots on Discord, such as Rythm and Groovy.
 These music bots allowed users to request songs and have the bot create a queue.
 This was done by pulling the audio stream from various streaming and video platforms, including YouTube, and then played that audio on the Discord voice channel.
 Because such music bots did not play any of the advertisements included on the video-hosting site, the company alleged missing revenue for itself and the content uploaders.
 A spokesperson for Google told The Verge that Groovy violated YouTube's terms of service for "modifying the service and using it for commercial purposes".
 The makers of Groovy had decided to comply with Google's request by shutting down the bot on August 30, 2021.
 According to estimations, the bot had more than 250 million users.

 In 2022, Disney issued a letter of cease and desist to the creators of Club Penguin Rewritten, a game that was created as a remake of Club Penguin after its shutdown on March 31, 2017.